Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: The HyperPlonk Protocol

 \subsubsection{Gate Identity}

 The Gate Identity step confirms that each gate in the circuit performs its computation correctly.
-The intuition is that if so, then $f(X)$ should evaluate to 0 for each gate, equivalently, for each binary assignment of $X$.
-Further, the \textit{sum} of $f(X)$ should also equal 0, which can be confirmed by running SumCheck on $f(X)$.
-However, since the prior statement is only a necessary but not sufficient condition for correct computation, HyperPlonk performs SumCheck over a polynomial $f(X)r(X)$, where $r(X)$ is a multilinear polynomial with coefficients computed from $\mu$ random challenges as shown in Figure~\ref{fig:tree_scenario} (left).
-This is known as a ZeroCheck.
-The Gate Identity step relies on three units: the ``multifunction tree unit" (Section \ref{sec:multifunction_tree}) to build $r(X)$, a SumCheck unit, and the MLE Update unit to update MLE tables between SumCheck rounds.
+The intuition is that if so, then $f(X)$ in \autoref{eq:gate} should evaluate to 0 for each gate, or equivalently, for each binary assignment of $X$.
+Further, the \textit{sum} of $f(X)$ over all $X$'s should also equal 0, which can be confirmed by running SumCheck on $f(X)$.
+However, since the prior statement is only a necessary but not sufficient condition for correct computation, HyperPlonk performs SumCheck over a polynomial $f(X)r(X)$, where $r(X)$ is a multilinear polynomial with evaluations computed from $\mu$ random challenges (the $eq$ polynomial of Lemma 2.1 in \cite{hyperplonk}).
+We will henceforth refer to the construction of such a polynomial as \textit{Build MLE}.
+Then, the sum over the boolean hypercube of $f(X)r(X)$ should also be 0; this is known as a ZeroCheck.
+The Gate Identity step relies on three units: the Multifunction Tree unit (Section \ref{sec:multifunction_tree}) to build $r(X)$, the SumCheck unit, and the MLE Update unit to update MLE tables between SumCheck rounds.